DiscontinuedUpdate: Brooks Ghost 11 GTX

 An extremely sturdy rubber in the heel that Brooks refers to as HPR Plus provides superior durability in this area.
 The forefoot features Blown Rubber for better traction.
 Adding a bit of cushioning and a smoother transition is the placement of full-contact rubber.

 Brooks’ patented BioMoGo DNA is a sophisticated midsole technology that offers adaptable cushioning.
 It is a midsole foam that is more responsive, lighter, and more durable than standard EVA.
 For added measure, it gives back more than 30% of the impact force upon landing for a more energetic run.
+This midsole element is also present in the Ghost 11 running shoe.
 The midsole is also where the extended crash pad is located.
 Now spanning almost the entire midsole, it makes transitions smoother and helps with the firm and responsive cushioning.
 Omega Flex Grooves are also placed in the area for better flexibility.